2025 Azerbaijan–Russia diplomatic crisis

-The 2025 Azerbaijan–Russia diplomatic crisis is an ongoing diplomatic crisis between Azerbaijan and Russia.
-It began in June 2025, when Russia arrested several ethnic Azeris as part of what it claimed to be an investigation into a 2001 murder.
+A diplomatic crisis broke out between Azerbaijan and Russia in June 2025, when Russia arrested several ethnic Azeris as part of what it claimed to be an investigation into a 2001 murder.
 Azerbaijan responded by shutting down a Russian state television office and arresting Russian nationals working there.

+The crisis was resolved in October following a meeting between Azerbaijani president Ilham Aliyev and Russian president Vladimir Putin.

 Background

 Russian relations with Armenia and Azerbaijan

 Russia has traditionally had an alliance with Armenia, which is a member of the Collective Security Treaty Organization (CSTO).
 It had brokered a truce between Armenia and Azerbaijan that ended the Second Nagorno-Karabakh War.
 Relations, however, deteriorated following the 2023 Azerbaijani offensive in Nagorno-Karabakh, which led to the expulsion of more than 100,000 ethnic Armenians in Nagorno-Karabakh.
 Russia, by then pre-occupied with its invasion of Ukraine, did not provide support for Armenia, which subsequently looked towards Europe for allies.
 In the following months, Russia began to align more closely with Azerbaijan, endorsing the Zangezur corridor – an idea proposed by Azerbaijan that would unite it with its Nakhchivan exclave – drawing the ire of Armenia and Iran.

 In December 2024, an Azerbaijan Airlines Embraer 190 jet, Azerbaijan Airlines Flight 8243, crashed near Aktau, Kazakhstan, killing 38 of the 67 passengers on board.
 The plane had been struck by a Russian air-defense system due to increased anti-air vigilance amid Ukrainian drone strikes in southern Russia.
 Azerbaijani president Ilham Aliyev demanded a formal apology and compensation from Russia, and claimed that Russia had hoped the plane would crash in the Caspian Sea so evidence would be lost.
 The incident led to a severe deterioration in relations between the two countries.

 Aliyev did not attend the 2025 Moscow Victory Day Parade, instead visiting sites commemorating the Second Nagorno-Karabakh War.
 His snub demonstrated the degree to which relations between the two countries had disintegrated.